Business - Energy Saving Tips

 - Be sure to turn off exhaust fans when not required.

 - When buying new equipment or replacing old equipment, look for the most energy efficient models.
-Many of these will bear the Energy Star label.
+Look for products with the ENERGY STAR® symbol.

 If you have questions on energy programs available to New Brunswick businesses, contact Efficiency NB.